 North Coast 500

-The most iconic road trip of all and Scotland’s answer to Route 66, the North Coast 500 is an epic journey around the raw and wild Highlands of Scotland, delivering dramatic roads with spectacular views.
+The most iconic road trip of all and Scotland’s answer to Route 66, the North Coast 500 is an epic journey around the raw and wild Highlands of Scotland, delivering incredible Scottish landmarks and dramatic roads with spectacular views.
 It is one of the must do motorhome routes in the UK.

 Starting and finishing in Inverness, this campervan Scotland route route passes through remote and wild landscapes following the stunning coastline around northern Scotland.
 You can find the perfect NC500 itinerary with map, recommended campsites and highlights here.